egoist6/openhab-docs/quick_guide.md

 # Quick Guide

-This Quick Guide is aimed at new users.
+This Quick Guide is aimed at new users who simply want to install openHAB on their PC to see how it works.
-It will show you how to install openHAB, how to add a smart device (for a dimmable lightbulb) and how to switch on the light by
+It will give you step-by-step instructions for the whole process from downloading openHAB until switching on/off a smart device by your mobile phone and automatically at the time you go to bed.

-- a press of a button on your mobile phone and
+You will see how easy it is and you do not have to be a home automation or IT expert.

-- in an automated way by openHAB at the time when you go to bed.
+> ![Note]

-You will see how easy it is and you do not have to be a home automation or IT expert (and we only assume that you know how to unzip files and what IP addresses are).
+> We recommend that you have at least knowledge how to unzip files and what IP addresses are.

 [[toc]]